fastrgv/RufasSok/README.md

 ----------------------------------------------

 ## what is special about this project?
-Uses the Ada programming language and fully modern OpenGL methods.
-Achieves version 3.3 core profile contexts, and compiles and runs on both GNU/Linux and Mac OS-X systems.
+Uses the Ada programming language and fully modern OpenGL methods, with textures, shaders and uniforms.
+Achieves version 3.3 core profile contexts.
+Compiles and runs on MSwin32, GNU/Linux and Mac OS-X systems.

-Focusing on portability and freedom, no coding effort or compromise has been made to accomodate proprietary operating systems.
-It relies on a thin SDL2 binding from Dan Vazquez, a thin OpenGL binding from "Lumen", a PNG reader by Stephen Sanguine, and SFML-Audio (because of its elegant audio interface).
+Focusing on portability and open source freedom, this project relies on a thin SDL2 binding from Dan Vazquez, a thin OpenGL binding from "Lumen", a PNG reader by Stephen Sanguine, and SFML-Audio (because of its elegant audio interface).